wpilibsuite/frc-docs/source/docs/software/getting-started/control-system-software.rst

 implementation (.cpp) files where as a program in Java consists of .java files contained in one or more packages.
-A guide to getting started with C++ for FRC, including the installation and configuration of Visual Studio Code can be found here.
+A guide to getting started with C++ for FRC, including the installation and configuration of Visual Studio Code can be found `here <offline-installation-preperations.html>`__.
 A guide to getting started with Java for FRC, including the installation and configuration of the Visual Studio Code can be found here.